bhattaraiprayag/LLM-Pruning-And-Fairness/README.md

 The function returns two average absolute effect sizes for gender bias, one for SEAT and one for WEAT.

+Additionally, it saves two files in the results folder of a particular experiment run:
+- seatandweat_raw.json: contains the p-values and effect sizes of each individual test
+- seatandweat_aggregated.json: contains the average absolute effect sizes for the different types if biases (SEAT: gender, race, illness, religion; WEAT: gender, race, illness)

 The local run-time is ~10 minutes.

 #### StereoSet